bradybyrd-mongodb/devops/README.md

 For each action there may be an accompanying json template to provide further details to the rest call.

+Put your atlas account information in the mdb_config.json file.

 __Operation__
 #### Two modes of operation:
   Interactive: enter arguments right in the job